Unlawful Detainer/ Evictions

 - A: Most, but not all, will be paused or suspended.

-- As a result of Emergency California Rules of Court enacted by the Judicial Council of California (JCC) on 4/6/20 and that will remain in effect for 90 days after the Governor declares that the COVID-19 state of emergency is lifted (unless the Rules are sooner changed by the JCC):
+- As a result of Emergency California Rules of Court enacted by the Judicial Council of California (JCC) on 4/6/20 and that will remain in effect for 90 days after the Governor declares that the state of emergency has ended or until amended or repealed:

 - Starting 4/6/20, the clerk’s office will not issue any summons for an eviction case unless a judge first finds that eviction is necessary to protect public health and safety.
 This means that, while this order remains in effect, one of the papers necessary to serve a tenant with an eviction suit will not be issued unless a judge makes a specific order.